-Includes but may not be limited to:
+Example of protected activity include but may not be limited to:

-- 1. Complained/reported a problem with discrimination, including sexual harassment and all other categories (race and national origin, age, gender, pregnancy, disability, religion, etc.); - 2.
-Complained/reported safety issues; - 3.
+1. Complained/reported a problem with discrimination, including sexual harassment and all other categories (race and national origin, age, gender, pregnancy, disability, religion, etc.);

+- 2. Complained/reported safety issues; - 3.
 Requested accommodations for a disability; - 4.
 Filed workers compensation claim; - 5.
 Served as a witness at an unemployment hearing; - 6.
 Was a whistleblower; - 7.
-Refused to violate the law or a code of ethics: - 8.
-Sued the County under certain laws such as the discriminations laws, whistleblower laws, and benefit related laws; - 9.
-Any good faith communication that discloses or demonstrates an intention to disclose information that may evidence either an improper governmental activity, or any condition that may significantly threaten the health or safety of employees or the public if the disclosure or intention to disclose was made for the purpose of remedying that condition.
+Refused to violate the law or a code of ethics;

+8. Sued the County under certain laws such as the discriminations laws, whistle- blower laws, and benefit related laws;

+9. Any good faith communication that discloses or demonstrates an intention to disclose information that may evidence either an improper governmental activity, or any condition that may significantly threaten the health or safety of employees or the public if the disclosure or intention to disclose was made for the purpose of remedying that condition.
-HARDIN COUNTY POLICY ANTI-RETALIATION

-SCOPE OF POLICY